 On a physical level, Lion’s Mane (Hericium erinaceus) is an incredible medicine for the human brain.
 The fungus produces a compound called erinacine, an anticonvulsant that helps protect those susceptible to epilepsy, stroke, brain and spinal injuries.
 Lion’s Mane also synthesizes Nerve Growth Factor, which is required for developing brains, as well as patients with Alzheimer’s, Parkinson’s, Huntington’s, multiple sclerosis and other degenerative nerve diseases.
 Even those without critical conditions report increased cognitive function when taking Lion’s Mane.

-Fungi Academy also advocates for the destigmatization and responsible use of entheogenic mushrooms as medicine for the mind and soul.
 From unity experiences at high doses to the fast-growing trend of microdosing, psychedelics are quickly gaining mainstream recognition for their consciousness-expanding abilities.
 In terms of mental health, more and more people are finding relief through the regular use of magic mushrooms.
 Microdosing, or psycholytic dosing, refers to integrating sub-perceptual doses of psychedelics into your daily routine.
 A true microdose is around one-tenth of what one might take to experience a full journey, (around 0.2-0.5 grams dried mushrooms, 6-25 micrograms LSD, 50-75 micrograms mescaline).

 While results are primarily anecdotal, those who have invited microdosing into their lives report levels of increased creativity and flow, more focus and energy, and improved interpersonal skills.
-Many more have experienced alleviation of symptoms associated with mental illnesses such as depression, anxiety, obsessive compulsion, ADHD, post-traumatic stress disorder, and more.
+Many have experienced alleviation of symptoms associated with mental illnesses such as depression, anxiety, obsessive compulsion, ADHD, post-traumatic stress disorder, and more.

 We are on the cusp of a new era of psychedelic use.
 The formerly taboo topic of tripping has been rapidly infiltrating the mainstream for the last few years.
 Silicon Valley professionals are microdosing LSD to get a creative edge.
 Spiritual seekers from the Western world are flocking to Peru to have a “life changing experience” with Mother Ayahuasca.
 Stay-at-home moms are finding more relief using magic mushrooms than with SSRIs in treating persistent depression.